 There are a number of simple steps you can take to ensure your other equipment is safe:

-- Arrange portable appliance tests for any Class 1 equipment (appliances with an earth connection) that have not been double insulated
+- arrange portable appliance tests for any Class 1 equipment (any appliance with an earth connection) that have not been double-insulated;

-- Review your electrical safety maintenance schedule - you may be able to reduce the frequency of your inspection and testing
+- review your electrical safety maintenance schedule - you may be able to reduce the frequency of your inspection and testing; and

-- Consider whether is helpful to keep records of electrical safety at work inspections and tests
+- consider whether it’s helpful to keep records of electrical safety at work inspections and tests.

 User checks and visual inspections can be carried out by anyone.
 Equally, a portable appliance test does not need to be carried out by an electrician.
 However, the person carrying out the test must be competent, be appropriately trained and have the correct testing equipment.